 Adults Use of Information and Communication Technologies in Healthcare (auICTH)

-We invite submissions to the 4th workshop on “Adults Use of Information and Communication Technologies in Healthcare” (auICTH 2018) at the 8th International Conference on Current and Future Trends of Information and Communication Technologies in Healthcare (ICTH) that will be held from 5 – 8 November 2018 in Leuven, Belgium.
+We invite submissions to the 5th workshop on “Adults Use of Information and Communication Technologies in Healthcare” (auICTH 2019) at the 9th International Conference on Current and Future Trends of Information and Communication Technologies in Healthcare (ICTH) that will be held from 4 – 7 November 2019 in Coimbra, Portugal.

-After the great success of our workshop in 2015, 2016, and 2017 we will continue our workshop on “Adults Use of Information and Communication Technologies in Healthcare” (auICTH) – this time in Leuven, Belgium!
+After the great success of our workshops in 2015-2018, we will continue our workshop on “Adults Use of Information and Communication Technologies in Healthcare” (auICTH) – this time in Coimbra, Portugal!

 The continuous evolution of ICTH progressed into a multi-faceted digitization of healthcare, providing for new potential for promoting health and well-being for individuals and society.
 Innovation in consumer- and patient-centered technological solutions, such as smartphone apps, health gadgets (such as smart watches) and specific social media platforms indicate the increasing shift to self- initiated and self-coordinated health measures supporting the preservation and retention of people’s physical, psychological, and social well-being (through electronic data collection, self-diagnosis, remote monitoring etc.) (see e.g. Rozenkranz et al. 2013)